 The Home Care Standards were also detailed in the Quality of Care Principles 2014.
 There are three standards:

-Each standard consists of a principle and a number of expected outcomes.
+Each standard consists of a principle and several expected outcomes.
 There are 18 expected outcomes across the three Standards.

 National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Standards